 - Modelling of radiation exposures of workers and members of the public, modelling of environmental impacts, dispersion of radionuclides through stack emissions and leakage of contaminated water, chemical engineering considerations in processing of minerals, radionuclide deportment studies;

-- Assessment of closure and remediation studies, plans and processes, import/export and transport proposals, studies of applicable Australian and International radiation protection regulations for the operation of mines and processing plants, transport, export and import of naturally occurring radioactive materials (NORM);
+- Assessment of pre-operational feasibility, operational, closure and remediation studies, plans and processes, import/export and transport proposals, studies of applicable Australian and International radiation protection regulations for the operation of mines and processing plants, transport, advice on export and import of naturally occurring radioactive materials (NORM);

-- Advice on classification of contaminated sites and methods for their remediation, development of Material Safety Data Sheets (MSDS) for different minerals and concentrates;
+- Advice on classification of contaminated sites and methods for their remediation, development of Safety Data Sheets (SDS) for different minerals and concentrates;

 - Training of workers, processing and environmental managers and radiation safety officers, advice on communications with the public and development of presentations and strategies.